pkumar1025/Metabolic-BioTwin/README.md

 ### Option 1: Demo Data (Recommended for first-time users)
 1. Click "Get Started with Demo Data" on the homepage
-2. Explore the 6 dashboard tabs with pre-loaded sample data
+2. Explore the 4 dashboard tabs with pre-loaded sample data
+3. Navigate between Health Trends, Meals, AI Insights, and Predictions tabs

 ### Option 2: Upload Your Own Data
 1. Prepare CSV files with your health data (see supported formats below)
 2. Click "Upload Your Data" and select your CSV files
 3. The system will automatically process and analyze your data
+4. Access the same 4 dashboard tabs with your personal data

+### Additional Features
+- **Health Score API**: Available via `/api/health-score` endpoint
+- **Correlations API**: Available via `/api/correlations` endpoint
+- *Note: These features have complete backend implementations but are not yet integrated into the dashboard UI*

 ## Supported Data Formats